Our Dental Crown Procedure

-Your dentist will give you a local anaesthetic to numb the tooth and prepare it for the new crown.
-Once prepared, a mould of your tooth is taken in a putty-like material so that the dental technician can make a crowned tooth that fits perfectly.
+Once you’re ready to have your new crowned tooth fitted, your dentist will give you a local anaesthetic to numb the tooth and prepare it for the upcoming procedure.
+Once it’s ready, a mould of your tooth is taken in a putty-like material so that your dental care technician can make a crowned tooth that fits perfectly.

 At this second appointment, your dentist will take off the temporary crown and fix the new one permanently in place.
 Then you’re all done, your dental crown procedure is done and you’ll be leaving Parkfield Dental with a seamless crown and newfound confidence!

 It can be hard to work out if you need a dental crown procedure or not, there is lots of jargon and it can be hard to get a definitive opinion.
 We thought we’d make it easy and as simple as possible, so below are just a few reasons that you may need a crown fitted.

 You may need a dental crown procedure if:

 - You need to protect a weak tooth (for instance, from decay) from breaking or to hold together parts of a cracked tooth

 - You want to restore an already broken or damaged tooth or a tooth that has been severely worn down